 - Ask for Help

-You may just be starting a new project or be on a whole new journey.
+You may just be starting a new project or be on a whole new journey (see also our article on the journey metaphor).

 Maybe you are years into something.
 Either way, sometimes we need